sveltejs/kit/documentation/docs/30-advanced/60-images.md

 ## Transforming background

 You may wish to transform your images to output compressed image formats such as `.webp` or `.avif`, responsive images with different sizes for different devices, or images with the EXIF data stripped for privacy.
+There are two approaches two transforming images, which will be discussed below.
+With either approach, the transformed images may be served via a CDN.
+CDNs reduce latency by distributing copies of static assets globally.

 The `@sveltejs/static-img` package only handles images that are located in your project and can be referred to with a static string.
+It can automatically set the intrinsic `width` and `height` for you, which can't be done with a dynamic approach.
 It generates images at build time, so building may take longer the more images you transform.
-These images may be served via CDN so that they are served with low latency to users.

-Alternatively, using an CDN to do the image transformation provides more flexibility with regards to sizes and you can pass image sources not known at build time, but it comes with potentially a bit of setup overhead (configuring the image CDN) and possibly usage cost.
-CDNs reduce latency by distributing copies of static assets globally.
-Building HTML to target CDNs may result in slightly smaller HTML because they can serve the appropriate file format for an `img` tag based on the `User-Agent` header whereas build-time optimizations must produce `picture` tags.
+Alternatively, using a CDN to do the image transformation provides more flexibility with regards to sizes and you can pass image sources not known at build time, but it comes with potentially a bit of setup overhead (configuring the image CDN) and possibly usage cost.
+Building HTML to target CDNs may result in slightly smaller and simpler HTML because they can serve the appropriate file format for an `img` tag based on the `User-Agent` header whereas build-time optimizations must produce `picture` tags.
 Finally some CDNs may generate images lazily, which could have a negative performance impact for sites with low traffic and frequently changing images.
-SvelteKit does not currently offer any tools for dynamic image transforms since they're easier for users to implement, but we may offer such utilities in the future.
+SvelteKit does not currently offer any tools for dynamic image transforms since they're more straightforward for users to implement on their own, but we may offer such utilities in the future.

 You can mix and match both solutions in one project.
 For example, you may display images on your homepage with `@sveltejs/static-img` and display user-submitted content with a dynamic approach.